Prowler in the Yard

 Prowler in the Yard is the second studio album by American grindcore band Pig Destroyer.
 It was released on July 24, 2001, on Relapse Records.
 The album follows a dark and twisted story of love, obsession, and gore.
 The booklet also features an extra page of prose about the protagonist and "Jennifer".
 The album was recorded on an 8-track in drummer Brian Harvey's basement.
 In March 2009, Terrorizer named the album the third best American grindcore release of all time.

-Bobby Steele of Misfits and The Undead is featured as the person on the front cover.

-2015 remixed reissue
+Release history

 In July 2015, Relapse Records announced that they would be reissuing Prowler in the Yard with remixed and remastered audio, a variety of 2CD and vinyl formats, and exclusive content including photos, liner notes, and an unreleased track.

 The 2015 remix omits "Evacuating Heaven".
-Scott Hull explains in the liner notes that an entire vocal track was missing from the archives during the remixing process, instead of re-recording vocals the band decidedly omitted the song altogether.
-Additionally, the Jennifer "postlogue" that was at the end of Piss Angel was given its own track ID, separating it from the previous song.
+Scott Hull explains in the liner notes that an entire vocal track was missing from the archives during the remixing process; instead of re-recording vocals, the band decided to omit the song altogether.
+Additionally, the Jennifer "post-logue" that was at the end of "Piss Angel" was given its own track ID, separating it from the previous song.

+Artwork

+Bobby Steele of Misfits and The Undead is featured as the person on the front cover.
+Joe DiVita of Loudwire said: "What this album artwork first brings to mind now is undoubtedly the movie Saw.
+Well, Prowler in the Yard predates the movie by three years, so this isn't just copying the movie's idea.
+This Pig Destroyer album cover is disturbing in so many ways.
+A maniacal man is wielding a hacksaw and has already put it to use to others as well as himself.
+He has sawn off his left hand, right foot, and somehow through the femur on his left leg.
+The expression on his face looks like he is rather pleased with his work thus far, but may not be done employing the hacksaw just yet."